simo1c/GateMeClass/tutorial/readme.md

 ```

-### Step 2 "Source":
+### Step 2 "Source"

 In order to run GateMeClass, you have to import the file called *GateMeClass.R*, which has to be present in the Working Directory.

-It contains the architecture of the tool, its functions with all the default parameters and all the control procedures.
+It contains the architecture of the tool, its functions with default parameters and all the control procedures.

 To import all the functions of the tool, it's mandatory to execute the line:

 ```